Forms

 Connection to Boards and Tickets

 Forms serve as the bridge between customer feedback collection and your ticket management system.
-When users submit forms, their responses automatically become structured tickets within the associated board.
+When users submit forms, their responses automatically become structured tickets on the associated board.

 How Forms Create Tickets

-3. Ticket Creation: A new ticket is automatically created in the linked board
+- Ticket Creation: A new ticket is automatically created on the linked board

 Board Integration